fedbiomed/fedbiomed/docs/developer/definition-of-done.md

 ## Review of the code

-The reviewer can question any aspect of the increment in coherence with [Usage and Tools](./usage_and_tools.md#merge-request).
+The reviewer can question any aspect of the increment in coherence with [Usage and Tools](./usage_and_tools.md#pull-request).

-- Be specific in the merge request about what to review (critical code or properties of the code).
+- Be specific in the pull request about what to review (critical code or properties of the code).
 - Coding style: inspire from PEP-8.
 - Understand the code and try to detect bugs.
 - Remove detected bugs.